 If I use ___[substance]___, I don’t want to…

 If you’re interested in exploring your relationship with alcohol or other substances, there are free workshops available to help!
 You can meet with a trained peer or staff member to discuss your relationship with substances, understand how substances may be impacting your life and tips for making meaningful changes.

 Pick and choose

-Going out can be fun, but if you’re tired, need to make it to work or just need some downtime, it’s okay to stay in.
+Going out can be fun, but if you’re tired, need to study, have work in the morning or just need some downtime, it’s okay to stay in.
 Prioritize your own needs and what will make you feel good long term, not just in the moment.

 Alcohol affects everyone differently.
-Some of us may have a higher tolerance or different drinking limits.
-Set a limit that feels right for you and stick to it.
-It can be helpful to enlist a friend to keep both of you accountable for your drinking.
-Remember to drink at your own pace and avoid trying to keep up with others.
+This means that our tolerance and limits may look different from those around us.
+Before you go out, set a limit that feels right for you.
+It can be helpful to enlist a friend to keep you both accountable for your drinking.
+Remember to go at your own pace and avoid trying to keep up with others.

-Avoid mixing prescription drugs with alcohol.
-This is a common cause of overdose.
-Additional unwanted experiences include passing out, blacking out, feeling sick and doing something regrettable.
+Avoid mixing drugs with alcohol, including prescription medications.
+This can increase the risk of overdose.
+It can also lead to additional unwanted experiences like passing out, blacking out, feeling sick and doing something regrettable.

 Make plans with friends before going out and stick to them.
 If plans need to change, talk about it together.
-Ensure that everyone gets home safe by designating a driver, taking public transit or using a rideshare like Lyft or Uber.
+Ensure that everyone gets home safe by designating a driver, taking public transit or using a rideshare like Lyft, Uber or CU NightRide.
 Never leave someone behind with people you just met or don’t know very well.